 Include sufficient information in this section to facilitate an effective review without reference to any previous application.
 Be specific, informative, and avoid redundancies.
 Brevity and clarity are encouraged.
+3-page limit, not including references.

 Organize the following sections A-D to answer these questions: